-- Developing a working relationship with national, state, and/or regional officers of the organization (if applicable); and
+- developing a working relationship with national, state, and/or regional officers of the organization (if applicable),

-- Responsible use, administration, and monitoring of organization social media accounts; and
+- encouraging responsible use, administration, and monitoring of the organization’s social media accounts, and

-- Access to all student organization passwords, usernames, and login information.
+- maintaining access to all student organization passwords, usernames, and login information.

 Back to Top